-I’m talking about the unfair, uncalled for comments we make about somebody else, whether said behind their back or to their face, causes them to feel hurt, angry and upset.
-The old saying is true “when you point your finger at someone else you have three fingers in that hand pointing back at you”.
+I’m talking about the unfair, uncalled for comments we make about somebody else.
+Whether said behind their back or to their face, it causes them to feel hurt, angry and upset.
+The old saying is true, “When you point your finger at someone else you have three fingers in that hand pointing back at you”.

 Criticism comes from judgment.
 How can we judge someone unless we have stood in their shoes, seen things through their eyes, and understood exactly all that they have been through in life?

 You may have heard another saying, “Familiarity breeds contempt”, and we note how perfect strangers get treated with politeness and respect, but when relationships become more intimate, there is an acceptance of that which is familiar, and the bigger chance for rudeness and criticism.

 When you accept the reality of God’s will for you, you won’t fear what other people say or think of you.

 Of course, some criticism is justified, and we need to learn to take that, because no one’s perfect, and we can learn from our mistakes.
 We deal with criticism in our lives in one form or other constantly.
 We give criticism and we receive criticism.
 We don’t always know what to do with criticism, because sometimes it comes from places that we don’t expect.
 We can be blindsided by criticism.
 We can also welcome criticism when we know it is meant to improve who we are.